jamyryals/config/README.markdown

 ```

-causes the container to use both app.config and environment variables as configuration source.
+This method implementation causes the container to use both app.config and environment variables as configuration source.

 The order in which sources are added is important - Config.Net will try to read the source in the configured order and return the value from the first store where it exists.